 Some of the commonly recycled and more sustainable materials are metal, glass, plaster, wood, etc.

 The reuse of wood is a trend nowadays.
 If hardwood is kept in the necessary conditions, it can last for hundreds of years.

-The aim is to achieve sustainable forestry and Daisugi can be a good example of what is possible to achieve with innovation criteria applied to environmental care.
-It is a 14th century Japanese forestry technique in which cedar trees specially planted for this purpose are pruned like a giant bonsai.
+The aim is to achieve sustainable forestry and Daisugi can be a good example of what is possible to achieve with innovative criteria applied to environmental care.
+It is a 14th-century Japanese forestry technique in which cedar trees specially planted for this purpose are pruned like giant bonsai.

 777 Villa, Pablo Luna Studio